MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 producing blocks.
 This will allow the network to stabilise and produce a new genesis ledger from the last ledger produced by the network.

-This feature enables part of this procedure, by allowing users to define a slot at which the node will stop accepting any new transactions, produced/validated blocks don't include any transaction, and any fees paid are 0.
+This feature enables part of this procedure, by adding the definition of the slots and the mechanisms to stop the node from processing transactions and to stop the networks after those slots.

 ## Detailed design